Highlight the birthday automatically.

-Step 1: Add the current date
+Step 1: Add today's date

 Use the DATEDIF function and the parameter "ym" (number of months in the current year).